Mahek-Jain/test2/README.md

 `TreeNode.js`: \
 Responsible for displaying individual nodes. \
 Handles click interactions to expand or collapse a particular node and pass down the relevant data to children.

+`Modal.jsx`: \
+Component to display content in a modal dialog box (popup).

+`Accordion.js`: \
+The Accordion component that handles expanding/collapsing categories.

 `src/index.css`: \
 Contains all of the styles needed for the application. \